 While forums can help reduce customer service costs, monitoring conversations regularly is essential.
 Ultimately, the questions and topics should support your business, not hinder.
 You should also enforce rules that keep conversations friendly, focused, and helpful.

 Sometimes, it’s better to allow customers to find the information they need in their own time.
 Knowledge bases can free up personnel resources while giving customers quick access to the most pertinent information.
+This is especially true when using a robust knowledge base software.
+Some of the key benefits of having a knowledge base can be reducing the workload for your support team, improving customer satisfaction, and reducing costs.

 As a bonus, well-structured knowledge base implementations can sometimes help improve search engine rankings.
 This offers an opportunity for new customers to find you based on your content, even if they’ve never heard of your business.